HumanCellAtlas/data-portal-content/content/privacy/privacy/privacy.md

 - Name
 - Email address
-- Organisation
+- organization
-- Organisational affiliation
+- organizational affiliation
 - Date and time when a support request is sent

 If users login to the service we also collect:

 - Name
 - Email address
-- Organisation
+- organization
-- Organisational affiliation
+- organizational affiliation
 - Website avatar
 - Authorisation refresh and access tokens